Karql/elastalert2-server/README.md

 - **GET `/metadata/:type`**

     Returns metadata from elasticsearch related to elasalert's state. `:type` should be one of: elastalert_status, elastalert, elastalert_error, or silence.
-See [docs about the elastalert metadata index](https://elastalert.readthedocs.io/en/latest/elastalert_status.html).
+See [docs about the elastalert2 metadata index](https://elastalert2.readthedocs.io/en/latest/elastalert_status.html).

 - **GET `/mapping/:index`**